 THIS DATE IN HISTORY: March 13

-1984: Wayne Gretzky reaches 900 points in his NHL career when he has a goal and an assist in the Edmonton Oilers' 6-5 road victory against the Quebec Nordiques.
+1984: Wayne Gretzky reaches 900 points in his NHL career when he has a goal and an assist in the Edmonton Oilers' 6-5 overtime victory against the Quebec Nordiques at Le Colisee.

 Point No. 900 comes in Gretzky's 385th NHL game, the fewest ever needed to reach that milestone.
 He scores his 82nd goal of the season at 8:44 of the first period and assists on Paul Coffey's goal at 4:35 of overtime.

 1954: Rookie Camille Henry of the New York Rangers scores an NHL-record four power-play goals in one game.
 Henry's big night helps the Rangers defeat the Detroit Red Wings 5-2 at Olympia Stadium.
 His record has been matched seven times but never surpassed.

 1971: At age 35, Johnny Bucyk of the Boston Bruins scores a goal in a 6-3 road win against the Vancouver Canucks to become the fifth player in NHL history with 100 points in one season.
 Three of the five (Bucyk, Phil Esposito and Bobby Orr) are Bruins.
 Bucyk finishes with 116 points (51 goals, 65 assists).

 1976: Billy Reay becomes the winningest coach with one team in NHL history.
 He gets his 501st regular-season win with the Chicago Blackhawks when they defeat the Minnesota North Stars 4-1 at Met Center.
 Reay passes Toe Blake, who wins 500 games with the Montreal Canadiens.

 1999: Phil Housley passes Joe Mullen to become the highest-scoring U.S.-born player in NHL history when he has three assists in the visiting Calgary Flames' 5-4 overtime win against the Washington Capitals.
 The three assists give him 1,066 points, three more than Mullen.